serenaseymour/CAP4621-2025--Team-2-Course-Project/README.md

 ### 3. Start a Game
 Click any empty cell on the board, and an X appears.
 The AI will respond instantly.
-Use New Game to reset, Play First to swap who starts.
+Use New Game to reset, and Play First to swap who starts.
+Closing the program will reset the scores.